herotechcourse/kotlin-lotto-precourse/README.md

 - Compare each ticket´s numbers to the winning numbers
 - Determine prize rank based on the matchs
+- Calculate return rate based in total winnings and spent amount
 - Display the amount of tickets per rank

-### 7. Show return rate

-- Calculate return rate, rounded to one decimal place
-- Display the return percentage on screen
+- Display the return percentage on screen (rounded to one decimal place)

 ## Testing